 Important Anatomical Relations of the Tibia

-- The lower part of the anterior surface of the shaft, and the anterior aspect of the lower end, are crossed (from medial to lateral side) by the tibialis anterior, the extensor hallucis longus, the anterior tibial artery, the deep peroneal nerve, the extensor digitorum longus, and the peroneus tertius.
+- The lower part of the anterior surface of the shaft and the anterior aspect of the lower end are crossed (from medial to lateral side) by the tibialis anterior, the extensor hallucis longus, the anterior tibial artery, the deep peroneal nerve, the extensor digitorum longus, and the peroneus tertius.

 - The lowermost part of the posterior surface of the shaft and the posterior aspect of the lower end are related (from medial to lateral side) to the tibialis posterior, the flexor digitorum longus, the posterior tibial artery, the tibial nerve, and the flexor hallucis longus.
 The groove for the tibialis posterior tendon continues downwards on the posterior surface of the medial malleolus.

-- The lower one third of the medial surface of the shaft is crossed by the great saphenous vein.
+- The lower one-third of the medial surface of the shaft is crossed by the great saphenous vein.

 Blood supply of Tibia

-The nutrient artery originates from posterior tibial artery which enters the bone though nutrient foramina on its posterior surface.
+The nutrient artery originates from the posterior tibial artery which enters the bone though nutrient foramina on its posterior surface.
 It is the largest nutrient artery in the body.

 Ossification of Tibia

-- Secondary centre for the lower end
+- Secondary center for the lower end

 - Appears during the first year